randjelaa/HCIProjectA/README.md

 ## 📎 Notes

 * All deletions are *soft deletes* to preserve data integrity.
+That means that the data still exists in the database, it is just not shown in the application.
 * Application supports future expansion (e.g., reception roles, pet grooming modules).

----

-Now, you just need to replace `path_to_screenshot_image_here` with the actual paths to your screenshot images.
-You can upload these images to the project directory or host them online.

-Once you're done adding the screenshots, you can export the document to PDF if needed.

-Let me know if you need help with any part of this process!